our coursesThe London House Course

 The London House Course

-Beginning in the medieval period the course starts with a visit to the Abbot’s House at Westminster (now the Deanery).
-The following day is spent at Lambeth Palace and the Charterhouse.
-The Restoration period and eighteenth centuries are explored in Bloomsbury and Spitalfields, before we spend the following day in the aristocratic grandeur of great houses in St. James’s.
-Day five focuses on the artists’ houses and studios of Chelsea and Holland Park.
-On day six we study the Garden Suburb and consider twentieth century domestic developments.
-The course concludes with an in depth study of Sir John Soane’s house and a look at the London house in the twenty-first century.
+Beginning in the medieval period the course starts with a visit to the ABBOT’S HOUSE at Westminster (now the Deanery).
+The following day is spent at LAMBETH PALACE and the CHARTERHOUSE.
+The Restoration period and eighteenth centuries are explored in BLOOMSBURY and SPITALFIELDS, before spending the following day in the aristocratic grandeur of great houses in ST. JAMES’S. Day five focuses on the artists’ houses and studios of CHELSEA and HOLLAND PARK.
+On day six the course studies the GARDEN SUBURB and considers twentieth-century domestic developments.
+The course concludes with an in depth study of SIR JOHN SOANE’S house and a look at the London house in the twenty-first century.
 Speakers include Neil Burton, Caroline Dakers, Joseph Friedman, Manolo Guerci and Colin Thom.